LorisYounger/VPet/Tutorial_en.md

 ![image-20230620063315866](Tutorial.assets/image-20230620063315866.png)

-After saving the settings, you can see the customized shortcut keys in the desktop pet menu bar
+After saving the settings, you can see the customized shortcut keys in the Virtual Pet menu bar.

 ![image-20230620063216134](Tutorial.assets/image-20230620063216134.png)